-In 2020, in an open letter to judges and lawyers, our Supreme Court faced racism in the court and asked us to do better.
+In 2020, in an open letter to judges and lawyers, our Supreme Court faced racism in the courtroom and asked attorneys and judges to do better.

 We must recognize that systemic racial injustice against black Americans is not an omnipresent specter that will inevitably persist.
 It is the collective product of each of our individual actions—every action, every day.
 It is only by carefully reflecting on our actions, taking individual responsibility for them, and constantly striving for better that we can address the shameful legacy we inherit.
 We call on every member of our legal community to reflect on this moment and ask ourselves how we may work together to eradicate racism.